 Return to the physics and astronomy academic program page

-If you go to Wales in an even-numbered spring, you can take an equivalent to Electricity & Magnetism.
+If you go to Cardiff or Wollongong in the spring, you can take an equivalent to Physics 432: Electricity & Magnetism.

-- If you go to Manchester in an odd-numbered fall, you might enroll in Lagrangian Dynamics as an equivalent to Physics 431: Classical Mechanics.
+- If you go to Manchester in the fall, you can enroll in Lagrangian Dynamics as an equivalent to Physics 431: Classical Mechanics.

-If you go to Wollongong in an odd-numbered spring, it may be possible to take an equivalent to Quantum Mechanics, but you will need to discuss this with the department chair.
+- If you go to Wollongong in the spring, it may be possible to take an equivalent to Quantum Mechanics, but you will need to discuss this with the department chair.